-This vegan angel hair pasta primavera recipe is full of beautiful spring vegetables like asparagus, peas, zucchini and artichoke and fresh herbs.
-A light, healthy, low fat pasta dish without cream or cheese that's tasty all spring and summer.
+This angel hair pasta primavera recipe is full of beautiful spring vegetables like asparagus, peas, zucchini and artichoke and fresh herbs.
+A light pasta dish without cream, cheese or oil that's tasty all spring and summer.

 Want to save this post?